Red Wing High School: Assessment results

-College Preparation
+College preparation

-RWHS offers a variety of Advanced Placement (AP), College in the Schools (CIS), liberal arts and Career and Technical Education programs.
+RWHS offers a variety of Advanced Placement (AP), College in the Schools (CIS), liberal arts, and Career and Technical Education programs.

 College in the Schools

-College in the Schools is a program run by the University of Minnesota that allows high school students to attain college credit while staying in their high school.
+College in the Schools is a program run by the University of Minnesota that allows high school students to earn college credit while staying in their high school.
 Columbia University found that students who took dual enrollment courses in high school were more likely to graduate from high school and enroll in college, as well as three years after high school graduation, students who had participated in dual enrollment courses in high school had earned higher college GPAs and more postsecondary credits than their peers.

 Research shows that colleges and universities nationwide accept dual enrollment credits at almost the same rate as they accept AP scores, though it greatly depends on the institution from which the credit originated from.
 College in the Schools dual enrollment through the University of Minnesota is accepted almost universally coast-to-coast.

 Once limited to high-achieving students, such programs, specifically College in the Schools, are increasingly seen as a means to support the postsecondary preparation of average-achieving students.
 CIS simulates a truer college experience, as unlike AP courses, students are already enrolled in a college institution and need only to earn a quality grade throughout the course, rather than the potential for college credit being based solely on the score of a cumulative final exam.
 The United States Department of Education recommends expanding accelerated learning options that offer true post-secondary course work so that students enter higher education with a minimum of six college credits already earned, as students who fail to earn 20 college credits by the end of their first year were less likely to graduate from college.

 There is no charge to high school students attending U of M courses offered by CIS at their high school.
 The University of Minnesota-TC charges schools or districts tuition based on a per student, per course basis (not per credit).
 For the 2010–2011 school year, tuition is $145 per student, per course, and partial reimbursement for these costs is available to public high schools from the state.
 College in the Schools is significantly less expensive than the full tuition rate the school district or parent pays when a student enrolls full-time PSEO or after graduation.

 The University of Minnesota offers over thirty courses through their CIS program, including University Writing, Calculus, American History, Economics, Physiology and several courses in the content areas of World Language and Agricultural Science.
 College in the School courses offered at RWHS are CIS German and CIS Spanish.

 Advanced Placement

 Advanced Placement courses are college-level courses taught at RWHS.
 The Advanced Placement curriculum is offered through a grant earned by Red Wing High School.
-AP offerings at RWHS include:

-AP Biology, AP Chemistry, AP Language & Composition, AP Literature & Composition, AP Calculus, AP Microeconomics, AP Human Geography, AP Art History and AP Studio Art Drawing.
+AP offerings at RWHS include AP Biology, AP Chemistry, AP Language & Composition, AP Literature & Composition, AP Calculus, AP Microeconomics, AP Human Geography, AP Art History and AP Studio Art Drawing.